 Tight lines—and fish responsibly.

-Regulatory Disclaimer: Fishing regulations change annually.
-All fees and dates cited are based on research conducted in early 2026.
-Always verify current regulations directly with your provincial Ministry of Natural Resources or Fisheries and Oceans Canada before purchasing a licence.
+Regulatory Disclaimer: Fishing regulations change annually and can also change through emergency closures, waterbody exceptions, conservation orders, and park-specific rules.
+Always verify current regulations directly with your province, territory, Parks Canada, or Fisheries and Oceans Canada before purchasing a licence or fishing.